MicroFlow: An Efficient Rust-Based Inference Engine for TinyML: Experimental Evaluation

-The last experiments were performed only on the MCUs supported by TFLM, namely the ESP32 and the nRF52840.
+The next experiments compared the actual inference times of MicroFlow and TFLM.
+They were therefore performed only on the MCUs supported by both frameworks, namely the ESP32 and the nRF52840.
 The firmware used consists of a minimal program that cyclically performed inference on a given model for 100 iterations, using the MCU's timers to measure the execution time of each cycle.
 The plots in Fig.~\ref{fig:runtime-comparison} present the median results with the $95\%$ percentile interval.

 For the sine predictor, the plot shows that MicroFlow was ten times faster than TFLM on both the MCUs.
-The gain can be explained by two main factors: 1) the interpreter of TFLM introduces an overhead during the inference process due to the interpretation of the model's operations, the dynamic memory management, and other interpreter-related tasks (this is even more pronounced when the model is small, since the inference execution time is comparable to the interpreter overhead); and 2) MicroFlow exploits the efficiency of the Rust programming language and the substantial pre-processing phase that, thanks to the compiler's static analysis and optimizations, results in less CPU operations and overall execution time.
-The performance gap between MicroFlow and TFLM is narrower in the following experiments, where the increased size and complexity of the models make the actual inference process more significant than the interpreter overhead.
+The gain can be explained by two main factors: first, the interpreter of TFLM introduces an overhead during the inference process due to the interpretation of the model's operations, the dynamic memory management, and other interpreter-related tasks (this is even more pronounced when the model is small, since the inference execution time is comparable to the interpreter overhead); second, MicroFlow exploits the efficiency of the Rust programming language and the substantial pre-processing phase that, thanks to the compiler's static analysis and optimizations, results in less CPU operations and overall execution time.

-For the speech command recognizer, Fig.~\ref{fig:runtime-comparison} shows indeed less differences between the two inference engines, although MicroFlow's performance is still $9\%$ better on the ESP32 and $15\%$ on the nRF52840, compared to TFLM.
-Here is also interesting to observe that the nRF52840 was more than three times faster than the ESP32.
+However, the performance gap between MicroFlow and TFLM is narrower in the next experiments, since the increased size and complexity of the models make the actual inference process more significant than the interpreter overhead.
+Indeed, for the speech command recognizer, Fig.~\ref{fig:runtime-comparison} shows less differences between the two inference engines, although MicroFlow's performance is still $9\%$ better on the ESP32 and $15\%$ better on the nRF52840 compared to TFLM.
+It is also interesting to observe that the nRF52840 was more than three times faster than the ESP32.
 This might seem counterintuitive, since the ESP32's CPU clock is significantly faster than the nRF52840's.
 However, the Floating-Point Unit~(FPU) of the former is known to be not very efficient~\cite{ESP32FP}, which could negatively impact on the performance of the inference engine.